-Agra records maximum temperature of 47.3 degrees Celsius as heatwave persists in parts of India
+Agra records temperature of 47.3 degrees Celsius as heatwave scorches parts of India

-In Pragyagraj, the maximum temperature recorded was 47 degrees Celsius.
+In Pragyagraj, the temperature hit 47 degrees Celsius.

 Uttar Pradesh’s Agra on Friday recorded a maximum temperature of 47.3 degrees Celsius as the parts of the state continue to reel under a heatwave, data from the India Meteorological Department showed.

-Pragyagraj recorded a maximum temperature of 47 degrees Celsius – the highest in the month of April since 1999, when the city had recorded 46.3 degrees Celsius, NDTV reported.
+Pragyagraj recorded a temperature of 47 degrees Celsius – the highest in the month of April since 1999, when the city had recorded a temperature of 46.3 degrees Celsius, NDTV reported.

-A maximum temperature of 46 degrees Celsius was recorded in Jhansi, 44.8 degrees Celsius in Lucknow and 44.6 degrees Celsius in Kanpur, according to the weather department.
+Maximum temperature of 46 degrees Celsius was recorded in Jhansi, 44.8 degrees Celsius in Lucknow and 44.6 degrees Celsius in Kanpur, according to the weather department.

+On Thursday, the India Meteorological Department had said that a heatwave will continue in the eastern areas of the country till May 1 and in parts of Northwest and Central India till May 3.

-No significant change in the maximum temperature in the region till May 2, the weather department said.
-A gradual fall of 2-3 degrees may occur after May 3, it added.
+No significant change is expected in the maximum temperature in the northern region till May 2, the weather department said on Friday.
+A gradual fall of 2 degrees Celsius to 3 degrees Celsius may occur after May 3, it added.

 For the plains, a heatwave is declared when the maximum temperature goes up to 40 degrees Celsius or more and is at least 4.5 degrees above normal.
 A severe heatwave is when the normal temperature is 6.5 degrees Celsius more than the normal.